Linguine: Production

 The production of linguine involves mixing semolina flour or durum flour and water to form a dough, which is then rolled out and cut into flat strands.
 This elongated shape is the primary way linguine and spaghetti are distinguished, the latter being round.
 Before the proliferation of modern production techniques, pasta-making was a labor-intensive process carried out by hand.

 Wheat can also be ground into whole-wheat flour, then kneaded with water to make whole grain linguine.

-Nutrition

-Linguine provides sources of energy, carbohydrates, fibers, fat, protein, and minerals.

 Preparation

 Dry linguine is cooked in a pot of salted, boiling water.
 The linguine is stirred gently to prevent sticking together and cooked for 8–10 minutes or until al dente.

 Linguine's flat shape provides a surface area for clinging to sauces, making it more common for seafood dishes.
 This quality makes it the preferred type of pasta for seafood among Neapolitans.